airlift/airlift/reporting/README.md

-The reporting module is an experimental annotation-based API for reporting metrics into a [KairosDB](https://code.google.com/p/kairosdb) time-series database.
+The reporting module is an annotation-based API for reporting metrics into a [KairosDB](https://code.google.com/p/kairosdb) time-series database.